Get ready to soak up more bar articles, imbibable stories and cocktailing content, brought to by Miller Lite. For more of our Bar stories click here!

 1900 W. Clybourn St., (414) 344-0044

-During the day, Miss Katie's Diner is a legendary Milwaukee staple, serving up tasty diner dishes in an authentic '50s-style venue – one that's played host to celebrities and public figures like President Bill Clinton, current presidential candidate Hillary Clinton, Rachel Ray, First Lady Michelle Obama, Henry Winkler, Gary Marshall and many others.
+Miss Katie's Diner is a legendary Milwaukee staple, serving up tasty diner dishes in an authentic '50s-style venue – one that's played host to celebrities and public figures like President Bill Clinton, current presidential candidate Hillary Clinton, Rachel Ray, First Lady Michelle Obama, Henry Winkler, the late Garry Marshall and many others.
+But when it's not hosting legends, Miss Katie's and its full-service bar hosts MU students and alums looking for an equally legendary night combining tuna melts and cocktails.

 1613 W. Wells St., (414) 344-0116

 It's been over a decade since Murphy's graced the pages of Playboy as the magazine's "College Bar of the Month."
-However, the Irish pub (owned by the same folks as the other on-campus hotspot Caffrey's) hasn't lost any popularity over the years thanks to a comfortable bar atmosphere – complete with dart boards, pool tables and a backyard terrace – and the popular lineup of daily specials.
-There's Mimosa Mondays, Townie Tuesdays, Ladies Nights on Wednesdays, karaoke on Thursdays and Student Appreciation Sundays – not to mention Big-Ass Beers.
+However, the Irish pub – owned by the same folks as the other on-campus hotspot Caffrey's – hasn't lost any popularity over the years thanks to a comfortable bar atmosphere complete with dart boards, pool tables and a backyard terrace as well as the popular lineup of daily specials such as karaoke on Thursdays, Big-Ass Beers and more.
+Even more valuable than a Playboy Seal of Approval, however?
+The fact that Real Chili and Qdoba are within easy stumbling distance.
+Optimal drunk-food access: a winning feature.

 1900 W. St. Paul Ave., (414) 931-1919